 As a defender of the authority of Scripture alone (sola Scriptura) I would like to help you to think with me on this matter.
 It is no small thing to substitute the authority of the Bible for manmade traditions.
-Jesus had His strongest words reserved for those who did this.
+Jesus had his strongest words reserved for those who did this.

 According to a Catholic website the definitions of a saint may embrace the following: